emojifreak/debian-rpi-image-script/README.md

 Another build shell script is available at https://evolvis.org/plugins/scmgit/cgi-bin/gitweb.cgi?p=shellsnippets/shellsnippets.git;a=blob;f=posix/mkrpi3b%2Bimg.sh;hb=HEAD

 # devuan-rpi-image-script
-SD card image builder is also available here for Devuan 4 Chimaera.
+SD card image builder is also available here for Devuan 3 Beowulf, 4 Chimaera and later.
 Devuan official images are available at https://arm-files.devuan.org/
  , which does not have an image for RPi4, but the above script can produce an image booting RPi4 (incl.
 8GB model).
  You may have to [install the Devuan keyring](https://www.devuan.org/os/keyring) before running the script.
  Devuan 3 Beowulf can probably be installed by replacing `chimaera` by `beowulf` and `raspi-firmware` by `raspi3-firmware` except RPi4.
  RPi4 Beowulf needs linux-image-arm64, firmware-brcm80211 and raspi3-firmware from Devuan Chimaera.
- Qestions and comments (not issue reports) can be posted at http://dev1galaxy.org/viewtopic.php?pid=25115 **The two shell scripts are the same except packages given as an argument to `mmdebstrap`,** namely, `systemd-sysv,udev` versus `sysvinit-core,eudev`.
+ Qestions and comments (not issue reports) can be posted at http://dev1galaxy.org/viewtopic.php?pid=25115 **The two shell scripts are the same except packages given as an argument to `mmdebstrap`,** namely, `systemd-sysv,udev,debian-archive-keyring` versus `sysvinit-core,eudev,devuan-keyring`.
+ Hardware clock can be correctly set by `sntp -S pool.ntp.org` as root.

 # Additional packages
 * language supports can be installed, for example, by `apt-get install task-japanese task-japanese-desktop`.